We just added 12 months minus 1 month (12-1 month) momentum to the Quant Investing stock screener.

 The ratio shows you the return of a share price over the past year but excluding the last month.

-A value greater than 1 shows that there's been a price increase over the period whereas a value smaller than one shows that there has been a price decrease.
+A Price Index 12m Minus 1m value greater than 1 shows that there's been a price increase over the period whereas a value less than one shows that there has been a price decrease.

 Available as a slider and output column

-The ratio is available as a primary ratio which you can select using the slider, as well as an output column (so that you can screen for exact values) in the screener.
+Twelve months minus one month momentum is available as a primary screening ratio which you can select using the slider, as well as an output column (so that you can see, filter and export the exact values).

 This means you can select 12m minus 1m momentum and refine your search with the slider as shown below: